 To map roles to principals and groups, define matching security-role-mapping elements in the glassfish-application.xml, glassfish-ejb-jar.xml, or glassfish-web.xml file for each role-name used by the application.
+By default, group principal names are mapped to roles of the same name.
+Accordingly, the Default Principal To Role Mapping setting is enabled by default on the Security page of the GlassFish Server Administration Console.
+This default role mapping definition is in effect if you do not define your own mapping in the deployment descriptor for your application as described in this section.
 For more information, see Roles, Principals, and Principal to Role Mapping.